vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 draft: true
 series: ["From Patterns to Practice"]
 series_order: 6
+categories: ["Software Architecture"]
-tags: ["architecture", "ADR", "C4 Model", "documentation", "communication", "decision making"]
+tags: ["architectural decision records", "adr", "c4 model", "documentation", "communication", "architectural amnesia"]
 description: "Learn how to effectively document and communicate architectural decisions using Architectural Decision Records (ADRs) and the C4 Model to prevent 'Architectural Amnesia' and ensure clarity."
 ---

+{{< figure src="framework_roadmap.svg" alt="Framework Roadmap" >}}

 ## Introduction: The Decision is Made.
 Now What?